aws-samples/aws-glue-samples/utilities/Hive_metastore_migration/README.md

 # Migration between the Hive Metastore and the AWS Glue Data Catalog

+Note: This is a sample script, not supported by AWS officially.
+We recommend you to test and modify it for your data and use-case.

 ### Introduction

 The provided scripts migrate metadata between Hive metastore and AWS Glue Data Catalog.
 The following scenarios are